 Accessing your GP Health Record

 Your GP record is held securely in a NHS-approved system called EMIS Web, which is managed by the GP Surgery.
-The information in your GP record is used by the authorised health professionals providing your care locally – this may include your GP, practice nurse or college nurse; the health professionals working in any NHS services provided to you by the Oxford GP Federation (OxFed); and the healthcare professionals providing your care in the local community, such as the District Nurse, Health Visitor or Midwife.
+The information in your GP record is used by the authorised health professionals providing your care locally – this may include your GP, practice nurse or college nurse; the health professionals working in any NHS services provided to you by the Oxford GP Federation (OxFed), a NHS trust or other healthcare organisation; and the healthcare professionals providing your care in the local community, such as the District Nurse, Health Visitor or Midwife.

 Only authorised healthcare professionals with a legitimate reason to access your GP record may do so and they are legally required to protect your confidentiality.

 You can access and review parts of your GP record by registering for our online services

 If you require treatment in another NHS healthcare setting, such as an Emergency Department or Hospital, the professionals treating you can give you safer and more appropriate care if some of the information in your GP record is available to them.
 This information can be shared securely through two NHS systems:

 - The Summary Care Record – used by NHS services across England

 - The Oxfordshire Care Summary – used by NHS services in Oxfordshire only

 In both cases, your information will only be accessed by authorised healthcare professionals who are directly involved in your care.
 Your permission will be asked before the information is accessed, unless the professional is unable to ask you and there is an important clinical reason to access it (e.g. a medical emergency).

 Your Summary Care Record choices